irisonia/Algorithms-in-CPP/Dijkstra/README.md

 query city from, query city to
 ```

-- Please let me know if you come across a bug, have a suggetion for improvement or any other helpful comment.
-Thank you :)
+Please let me know if you come across a bug, have a suggetion for improvement or any other helpful comment.

+**Thank you for visiting :)**